-In the context of a corporate transaction, this means the sponsoring employer's obligations towards a that before any transaction involving a defined scheme.
-The financial support must remain in place benefit pension scheme takes place, the parties until the scheme winds up. need to consider the impact of the transaction on the A company that leaves a corporate group (following scheme.
-If the pension scheme will suffer a material a share sale) is still potentially liable to receive a detriment (for example, because the transaction financial support direction in respect of its former will materially weaken the financial strength of the corporate group's pension arrangements for up to scheme's sponsoring employer(s)) the parties should two years following the sale.
-This potential liability consider requesting clearance from TPR and the would normally be dealt with by way of an indemnity need to mitigate the detrimental impact on the in the SPA. scheme.
-Examples of mitigation include the payment Where a person fails to comply with a financial of additional monies into the scheme or granting the support direction, TPR has the power (in certain scheme some form of additional security. circumstances) to issue a contribution notice against the non-compliant party.
+In the context of a corporate transaction, this means that before any transaction involving a defined benefit pension scheme takes place, the parties need to consider the impact of the transaction on the scheme.
+If the pension scheme will suffer a material detriment (for example, because the transaction will materially weaken the financial strength of the scheme's sponsoring employer(s)) the parties should consider requesting clearance from TPR and the need to mitigate the detrimental impact on the scheme.
+Examples of mitigation include the payment of additional monies into the scheme or granting the scheme some form of additional security.

 Potential recipients of a contribution notice can also seek clearance from TPR in the usual way before proceeding with a transaction.
 There is also a statutory defense against a contribution notice being issued under the 'material detriment' power.
 This will be available (broadly) where the potential recipient can demonstrate that they considered the impact of their actions on the pension scheme before proceeding and they took all reasonable steps to mitigate any detrimental impact.

 Where a contribution notice is issued by TPR it will require the recipient to pay a contribution to the relevant scheme, which may (depending on the circumstances) be up to the full amount of the scheme's buy-out deficit.